The company that owns Corona is getting into the pot business

 Constellation Brands (STZ) has agreed to pay $190 million for a 10% stake in Canopy Growth Corporation, which sells medical marijuana in Canada and plans to sell recreational pot there when it becomes legal, as soon as next July.

+Canopy CEO Bruce Linton told CNNMoney that it's the first time a major alcohol manufacturer is investing in cannabis.

+He said he plans to develop a pot-infused, non-alcoholic drink for the Canadian market.
+He said it will have zero calories, won't cause hangovers, and is the kind of thing you'd have before going to a comedy club.
+"You may feel giddy," he said.

-It's an unusual move because alcohol companies tend not to cross over into the marijuana industry.
-But Constellation CEO Rob Sands, in a statement, called cannabis "an emerging market that is predicted to become a significant consumer category in the near future."
+Constellation CEO Rob Sands, in a statement, called cannabis "an emerging market that is predicted to become a significant consumer category in the near future."

-The company stressed it has no plans to sell pot in the United States unless it is legal at all levels.
+But Constellation stressed it has no plans to sell pot in the United States unless it is legal at all levels.
 Recreational marijuana is legal in eight states and Washington, D.C., and medical marijuana is legal in 29 states, but it's illegal in the eyes of the federal government.

 Constellation has 76 brands, including Modelo and Pacifico beer, Svedka vodka, and Wild Irish Rose wine.